skipperq93/cyberkit/Websites/webkit.org/languages.md

-# WebKit programming languages
+# CyberKit programming languages

 ## C++

-Most WebKit code is written in C++.
+Most CyberKit code is written in C++.
 But a reasonable question is, “Which version C++?”

 It’s C++17.
 We eventually plan to move forward to C++20 and beyond.
-Before we do that we make sure that compilers and libraries on the platforms that WebKit contributors are working on are ready.
+Before we do that we make sure that compilers and libraries on the platforms that CyberKit contributors are working on are ready.

 The relevant compilers are versions of clang, gcc, and Visual Studio.
-The WebKit project has [a document explaining which version of gcc is required](https://trac.webkit.org/wiki/WebKitGTK/GCCRequirement).
+The CyberKit project has [a document explaining which version of gcc is required](https://trac.webkit.org/wiki/CyberKitGTK/GCCRequirement).

 ## Scripts

-The preferred language for WebKit project scripts is Python.
+The preferred language for CyberKit project scripts is Python.
 We have legacy scripts in Perl and Ruby, but we ask that new scripts be done in Python.

 ### Python

-Some WebKit scripts are in Python 3, others in Python 2.
+Some CyberKit scripts are in Python 3, others in Python 2.
 What’s the policy on that?

-#### Scripts used for building and testing WebKit
+#### Scripts used for building and testing CyberKit

 This includes scripts like `run-webkit-tests` and `build-webkit`.